Josh-XT/Josh-XT/README.md

 ## Why Ubuntu?

-Ubuntu 22.04 is my primary operating system for several reasons, I'll talk about those below.
+[Ubuntu 22.04](https://ubuntu.com/download/desktop) is my primary operating system for several reasons, I'll talk about some of those below.

 **Much faster**